yelicoder/maven-fundamentals/README.md

 * POM dependency

 * If the project is copied.
 Need right click on pom.xml to "Add as a Maven Project" in Intellij

+* Dependency Hierarchy in Intellij: in Maven view, expand dependencies

 ### Plugin Repository
 * repository for plugins